Good Carbs vs. Bad Carbs Using the Glycemic Index

 Glycemic Index Factors

-Stay mindful of combining high glycemic foods and like mentioned above, combine carbs with protein or fat.
-For instance, though salad is known to be a healthy meal option, adding dried fruits, croutons, and sugar-laden dressings can ultimately increase the total glycemic index.
+• Combination Foods: Stay mindful of combining high carb and glycemic foods and like mentioned above, pair carbs with protein or fat.
+For instance, salad is known to be a healthy meal option.
+But adding dried fruits, croutons, and sugar-laden dressings can ultimately increase the total glycemic load.